Horse welfare reforms: 21st century

 In the 21st century, the concern for the protection of the horse is still present in Western society, and is becoming increasingly internationalized.
 Some professional riders have been singled out and condemned for abuse.
 At the 2008 Olympics, four jumping horses tested positive for capsaicin, a chemical product applied to the skin to make it more sensitive to contact.
 American show-jumper Michal Morrissey was fined 5000 euros and suspended for three months for having struck his horse thirteen times with a riding crop as punishment during a competition in Florida in 2010.
 Austrian dressage rider Ulrike Prunthalier was sentenced to pay a 4000-euro fine in 2012 for having trained his horses with pebbles under the noseband and electric shocks.

 In 2014, INRA considered existing laws for the protection of the horse in France as being concerned about the welfare of animals.
 The same year, a video of a horse being beaten in Saudi Arabia elicited a strong reaction in the country.
 Looking forward, there will likely be increased concern for the welfare of horses through the 21st century, which could lead to a progressive ban on horse racing, the stricter regulation of riding schools, and the development of a sense of companionship with the horse, at least in France and other Western countries.

 Premarin

 The production of conjugated estrogens sold under the name Premarin (with pregnant mare urine as the primary ingredient) is widely criticized (including by PETA and the Animal Liberation Front) as abusive.
 About 100,000 pregnant mares are kept locked in stalls in Canada and in China; the foals are killed shortly after birth so that the mare can again be impregnated.

 These mares are kept in a permanent state of thirst so produce a more concentrated during, and live with a probe that causes itchiness.
 According to some accounts, they are frequent beaten and sometimes miscarry due to their living conditions.
 Despite multiple petitions to the lab, the production of Premarin will likely continue under the same conditions as the market is growing.
-In addition to the issues of abuse, there is suspicion about the carcinogenicity of estrogens, the hormones and the by-products from the mares in the woman.